infiSTAR/Akha-SELFBOT/README.md

 ***Features:***

 a.clear - a.clear 'amount of messages' , delete X messages on a channel. **May be broken**
-a.embed             - Embed your message **You can only embed with 1 word, if there are space it will  not work.**
+a.embed             - Embed your message
 a.serveravatar      - Get a server avatar url
 a.serverinfo        - Get a server informations
 a.ping              - Shows the websocket connection's latency